XCSoar/XCSoar/doc/devsetup.rst

-To avoid any compatibility or version issues, you can set up a virtual machine with exactly the correct configuration for building XCSoar, even if your main OS is not Linux, or you can not install the tools necessary on your main Linux OS due to compatibility issues.
+To avoid any compatibility or version issues, you can set up a virtual machine with exactly the correct configuration for building XCSoar, even if your main OS is not Linux, or you cannot install the tools necessary on your main Linux OS due to compatibility issues.

-The tool *Vagrant* together with the ''Vagrantfile'' provided in the XCSoar repository makes the process run entirely automatic.
+The tool *Vagrant* together with the ''Vagrantfile'' provided in the XCSoar repository makes the process run entirely automatically.

 For this, you need to